Family doctors are good for your health.

 Evidence shows that long-term care from a family doctor leads to fewer hospitalizations, lower mortality, better overall health outcomes, and higher satisfaction with your health care.

 Family doctors take the time to get to know and your family.
 We specialize in providing whole-person, patient-centred care that improves your quality of life and addresses any physical or mental health concerns.
 An ongoing relationship with your family doctor means there is someone who knows you well and can help you stay healthy through all stages of your life.

 HOW DOES A PHONE OR VIDEO APPOINTMENT WORK?

 Call your family doctor’s office as you would normally.
 Someone there will book an appointment for you and walk you through what you’ll need to do before your telephone or video appointment.

-If the appointment is by phone, in some cases, your family doctor will call you.
-In other cases, you’ll be asked to call them.
+If the appointment is by phone, your doctor will call you or you will be asked to call them.
 You just need to be available at your appointment time to dial the doctor or answer your phone, depending on what you’ve agreed to.

 For video appointments, your family doctor will let you know if they are going to use a specific videoconferencing app or a more general one.

 You will need an email address, a good internet connection and a device with a webcam and microphone (usually, these are built into your device).
 If you need to download an app in advance of your video appointment, the doctor’s office will let you know what it is and how to do this.
 The application for download should be free.